Waitomo Caves, New Zealand

 Waitomo Caves: Glowworms Underground in the Waikato

-The caves are 80km south of Hamilton, a 2-hour drive from Auckland or a 1.5-hour drive from Rotorua.
-No public transport reaches them; a car is required.
+The caves are 80 kilometres south of Hamilton, a 2-hour drive from Auckland or 1.5 hours from Rotorua.
+No public transport reaches them.
+A car is required.

 The Three Cave Systems

-Three separate cave operations compete in the area, operated by different companies.
-Each is worth understanding before you book.
+Three separate cave operations run in the area, worth understanding before you book.

-Waitomo Glowworm Caves (operated by Waitomo Adventures/RealNZ) is the classic 45-minute guided tour: Cathedral Chamber for the cave formations, then the boat through the glowworm grotto.
-Tickets are NZD $55/adult.
-This is the most-visited and the most worthwhile for first-time visitors.
+Waitomo Glowworm Caves (operated by RealNZ) is the classic 45-minute guided tour: Cathedral Chamber for cave formations, then the silent boat through the grotto.
+Adult tickets are NZD $61, children (4-14) NZD $28.
+Family ticket (2 adults, 2 children) NZD $154.
+This is the most visited and the most essential for first-time visitors.
+The site is cashless; advance online booking is recommended, especially in summer when same-day tickets can sell out.

-Ruakuri Cave (same operator, 2-hour guided tour, NZD $85) is the larger and more geologically impressive system.
-Spiral entry ramp, longer cave formations, and a section with a glowworm waterfall.
-Less crowded than Glowworm Caves because the longer format puts people off.
-If you’re only doing one, Ruakuri gives more for the time, though the glowworm boat ride in Waitomo Glowworm Caves is the singular experience.
+Ruakuri Cave (same operator, 2-hour guided tour, NZD $98 adult as part of the most popular combo with Glowworm Caves) is the larger, more geologically impressive system.
+Spiral entry ramp, longer cave formations, a section with a glowworm waterfall.
+Less crowded because the longer format puts people off, which is precisely the argument for choosing it.
+If you’re doing both, go to Glowworm Caves for the boat experience and Ruakuri for the geology.

-Aranui Cave (same operator, 45-minute dry cave tour, NZD $45) has exceptional calcite formations and no glowworms.
-Good for formation photography if that’s your interest; less impressive than the other two overall.
+Aranui Cave (same operator, 45-minute dry cave tour) has exceptional calcite formations and no glowworms.
+Good if cave geology is your primary interest; less essential than the other two.

 Black Water Rafting

-The Legendary Blackwater Rafting Co. and Waitomo Adventures both offer tubing and abseiling through cave systems.
-The standard Black Labyrinth tour (3 hours, NZD $175) involves floating through the Ruakuri cave system on rubber tubes in the dark with headlamps, watching the glowworms from below.
-More physically involved than the standard tours; you’ll get wet and it’s cold.
-Not suitable for anyone who won’t fit in a rubber ring.
-Worth doing if you’re fit and want the activity component; the perspective on the glowworms from the water is different from the boat ride.
+Both The Legendary Blackwater Rafting Co. and Waitomo Adventures offer tubing through cave systems.
+The standard Black Labyrinth tour (3 hours, around NZD $175) involves floating on rubber tubes through the Ruakuri cave system with headlamps, watching glowworms from below the water surface.
+You’ll get wet and cold.
+The perspective on the glowworms from below is genuinely different from the boat view above, and the physical activity component makes it better for some visitors and too much for others.
+Not suitable for anyone who won’t fit in a standard rubber ring.

-Black Abyss (5 hours, NZD $265) adds a 35-metre abseil down into the cave before the tubing section.
-Book directly with either operator; prices and availability change seasonally.
+Black Abyss (5 hours, around NZD $265) starts with a 35-metre abseil into the cave before the tubing section.
+For fit visitors who want the full underground experience.

-Marokopa Falls, 30km west of Waitomo on unsealed road, is a 30-metre drop in native bush.
+Marokopa Falls, 30 kilometres west on an unsealed road, is a 30-metre drop in native bush.
 The walk from the road is 15 minutes each way.
-Worth the detour if you have a car and the afternoon free.
-The same road continues to the Marokopa coast, which is black-sand beach with significant surf.
-Not a swimming beach, but the views are good.
+Worth the detour if you have a car and an afternoon.
+The road continues to the Marokopa coast – black sand beach, significant surf, not a swimming beach, but the views are striking and this part of the Waikato coast sees almost no visitors.

 Staying in Waitomo

-The village of Waitomo Caves is small: about 100 people, one main road.
-Waitomo Caves Hotel (1908 building, doubles from NZD $180, basic rooms, good location) is the heritage choice.
-Huhu Chalet (B&B, from NZD $240/night, quieter) is the better-reviewed mid-range option.
-Kiwi Paka YHA has dormitories and private rooms from NZD $45-120; the on-site restaurant serves decent food and is where most budget travellers end up eating.
+The village has about 100 people and one main road.
+Waitomo Caves Hotel (1908 building, doubles from NZD $180) is the heritage choice.
+Huhu Chalet B&B is better reviewed at around NZD $240 per night.
+Kiwi Paka YHA has dormitories and private rooms from NZD $45-120 with an on-site restaurant that most budget travellers end up using.

-There is one petrol station in the village.
-Fill up in Te Awamutu or Otorohanga before arriving; the local pump has higher prices and irregular hours.
+The village has one petrol station with irregular hours.
+Fill up in Te Awamutu or Otorohanga before arriving.